KOLOT MAYIM REFORM TEMPLE – JUNE 13, 2019 AGM

 We are very fortunate with our recruitment of Sam Margolis as the Congregational Administrator.
 Indeed, he has greatly reduced our stress levels when it comes to website and Facebook postings and having a consistent newsletter.
 He is looking to further publicize Kolot Mayim events and activities in the coming year.
 His article on Maurice Yacowar’s lecture on Shtisel is a must read.
 Please also watch for the results of his work about Lynn’s installation as our Rabbi.
 Early in the year Sam also took on the role of set-up and teardown for services which has provided further consistency.
 We hope Sam will remain with us for many years.

 Our Treasurer, Morris Bleviss, will be making a full report momentarily, but I do want to share, from my perspective as President, Kolot Mayim’s financial situation.
 But first, I must speak of the many key roles our Treasurer plays.
 Morris plans for, tracks and analyses our every dollar of income and expenditure, and deals with the URJ and government forms and reports.
 Beyond this, he is a voice of reason when we are considering suggestions, ideas, and events.
 He also tracks membership dues, donations, quietly adjudicates requests for dues relief, and ensures our employees and suppliers are all paid in a timely manner.
-Maybe most important, he is a key advisor to both me and Lynn – we can’t imagine where Kolot Mayim would be today without Morris’ commitment and thoughtfulness.
+Maybe most important, he is a key adviser to both me and Rabbi Lynn – we can’t imagine where Kolot Mayim would be today without Morris’ commitment and thoughtfulness.

 Kolot Mayim’s funds are very limited and often we would like to do more than we can afford.
 There is no question we need to raise money if we are to continue to grow.
 Our financial base is not solid for the long term – we aren’t in any danger at all but nor are we building our resources for the next generation.
 For example, we would like to be more supportive of both children’s and adult education.
 We would like to perhaps invite members and guests for a Shabbaton weekend, or maybe a retreat for members, or maybe an event to thank our volunteers – all good ideas but not currently financially feasible.
 The President of URJ Canada, Dr. Pekka Sinervo, visited with us in the Spring and was impressed with how much we do with our limited resources.
 As an aside, this first ever visit by a URJ President to our congregation has resulted in a much stronger linkage and broader consultation between Kolot Mayim folks and the URJ, writ large.